shivamanipatil/gsoc-2020-report/README.md

 ## Introduction

+During my GSoC, I worked on **App Store improvements** project for **ns-3** organization.
 GSoC was my first programming experience outside personal projects and I thoroughly enjoyed the experience.
 I had an awesome opportunity to work for the ns-3 organization.
 My mentors [abhijithanilkumar](https://github.com/abhijithanilkumar/), [mishalshah](https://github.com/mishal23) and [adeepkit01](https://github.com/adeepkit01) were extremely responsive, helpful, and understanding.
 I would also like to thank [tomh](http://www.tomh.org/) sir - the ns-3 Organization Admin for his help and suggestions.

 ## Project outline

 **Project Goals** : To develop a Jenkins server and add necessary updates to ns-3 AppStore to check on-demand if available, uploaded or updated apps/modules/forks to AppStore build and pass tests successfully for the given ns-3 versions and display that information on AppStore.
+And to improve the AppStore by addressing the existing issues.

 The project was completed in following phases :